keboola/developers-docs/extend/common-interface/sandbox.md

     https://syrup.keboola.com/docker/keboola.docs-docker-example-parameters/input/

 Where `keboola.docs-docker-example-parameters` is the component ID (you can replace that with your own component if you like).
-Again, do not forget to enter your Storage API token into *X-StorageAPI-Token* header.
+Again, do not forget to enter your Storage API token into the *X-StorageAPI-Token* header.

 As with the [Sandbox call](#create-sandbox-api-call), running the API call will create a job which will execute and produce a `data.zip` file in *Storage* --- *Files*.

-**Important**: If you actually want to *run* the above *328831433* configuration, you also need to set the output mapping from `destination.csv` to some table.
+**Important**: If you actually want to *run* the above *328831433* configuration, you also need to set the output mapping from `destination.csv` to a table.

 ## Summary
 - For unregistered components, use the Sandbox call:
-  - the whole configuration must be passed as the body (`configData` node) of the API call in JSON format
+  - The whole configuration must be passed as the body (`configData` node) of the API call in JSON format.
-  - the source data is limited to 50 rows
+  - The source data is limited to 50 rows.
 - For registered components, use the Input data call:
-  - the configuration can be either passed as the body (`configData` node), or it can refer to an existing configuration (`config` node)
+  - The configuration can be either passed as the body (`configData` node), or it can refer to an existing configuration (`config` node).
-  - the source data is exported unlimited --- this can lead to large data folders!
+  - The source data is exported unlimited --- this can lead to large data folders!
-- Both the Sandbox and Input calls create a job (automatically executed) which produces a `data.zip` file in your *Storage* - *File Uploads*
+- Both the Sandbox and Input calls create a job (automatically executed) which produces a `data.zip` file in your *Storage* - *File Uploads*:
-  - the `data.zip` folder can be extracted and mapped to your dockerized application
+  - The `data.zip` folder can be extracted and mapped to your dockerized application.
-  - the `data.zip` contains the input tables and files, their manifests and configuration file
+  - The `data.zip` contains the input tables and files, their manifests and configuration file.
-  - the `data.zip` does not contain any data in the `out` folder, your application has to produce it
+  - The `data.zip` does not contain any data in the `out` folder, your application has to produce it.